-So why would anyone want to go to the trouble of making their own sweetened condensed milk?
+So why would anyone want to go to the trouble of making their own homemade sweetened condensed milk?
 After all, there are only two ingredients in a can of store-bought SCM: milk and sugar.
 Pretty harmless, no?

 Not so fast.

 True, it’s probably less detrimental to your health than most canned food.
 But it’s still not all that healthy.
 Here’s why:

 1) You don’t know the origin of the milk.
 It most likely came from cows fed GMO feed, raised in confinement and given hormones.

 2) The sugar, unless it is specifically stated as cane sugar, is most likely from GMO sugar beets.
 95% of sugar beet crops in the US were GMO in 2010 (source).

 3) Most cans are lined with BPA to stop corrosion.

 Besides, it’s kind of fun to make!
 Yes, you do need to keep an eye on the stove for 2 hours, but you only need to stir it every 15 minutes or so.

 What do you think?
 Are you concerned about consuming canned food?
 Do you care about GMOs?